Technical Advisory

 Operational readiness and staffing

-Define roles for data engineers, site reliability engineers, data stewards, and sustainability analysts who collaborate on model validation, data quality, and regulatory compliance.
-Invest in training on the interplay between operational logistics data, emissions models, and ERP data structures.
-Build playbooks for incident response that cover data reconciliation failures, agent misbehavior, and provider outages, ensuring rapid restoration of a trustworthy emissions view.
+Define roles for data engineers, site reliability engineers, data stewards, and sustainability analysts.
+Build incident response playbooks that cover data reconciliation issues, agent misbehavior, and external outages to restore a trustworthy emissions view quickly.

 Platformization and data mesh concepts